-Join Philanthropy California and our partners for a virtual series aimed at funders interested in wildfire resilience and how it intersects with public health, equity, and climate change.
+Philanthropy California and our partners hosted a virtual series aimed at funders interested in wildfire resilience and how it intersects with public health, equity, and climate change.

 Western landscapes have always burned and always will.
 The more we suppress fires and change the climate, the more catastrophic wildfires become.
 How can we make communities and wildlands more resilient in the age of megafires?